stellar/stellar-cli/FULL_HELP_DOCS.md

 * `remove` — Remove contract alias
 * `add` — Add contract alias
 * `show` — Show the contract id associated with a given alias
+* `list` — List all stored aliases for a given network